Chasethechicken/bgw/concepts/visual/visual.md

 ### [TextVisual](/bgw/kotlin-docs/bgw-core/tools.aqua.bgw.visual/-text-visual/)
 The TextVisual displays one line of text.
 It can either be created with the text to display as string and additionally an optional [Font](/bgw/kotlin-docs/bgw-core/tools.aqua.bgw.util/-font/).
-The following example shows the code for a TextVisual that displays "Token" in white witgh bold text in 18px size.
+The following example shows the code for a TextVisual that displays "Token" in white with bold text in 18px size.
 All parameters in the font constructor are optional, so *fontStyle* for example is redundant as it contains the default value:
 ````kotlin
 val visual: TextVisual = TextVisual("Token", Font(
   size = 18,